aditya699/Neural-Memory-for-Long-Context-LMs/Assignments/Assignment1_Code/Task3/expirements.md

 - Epochs: 300

 ## Why This Configuration?
-Previous model (3.4M params) was 29x larger than Chinchilla optimal → severe overfitting.
+Previous model (3.4M params) was 29x larger than Chinchilla optimal, resulting in severe overfitting.
-This model (819K params) is 7x over optimal → should overfit less.
+This model (819K params) is 7x over optimal and should overfit less.

 **Chinchilla optimal for our dataset:** 117K params (tokens/20)